asdf-format/asdf/docs/asdf/arrays.rst

 .. asdf:: stream.asdf

+When reading a file with a streamed block the streamed block will be treated as a normal non-streamed block.
+It may be useful to enable :ref:`memory_mapping` if the corresponding block is too large to hold in memory.

 A case where streaming may be useful is when converting large data sets from a different format into ASDF.
 In these cases it would be impractical to hold all of the data in memory as an intermediate step.
 Consider the following example